Ezequiel Schelotto: Chievo (loan)

-On 25 August 2014, Schelotto joined Chievo on a seasons long loan.
+On 25 August 2014, Schelotto joined Chievo on loan for the 2014–15 season.

 Sporting CP

-On 20 November 2015, Schelotto joined Portuguese side Sporting Clube de Portugal on a three-and-a-half year contract, after being released by Internazionale in the summer of that year.
+On 20 November 2015, Schelotto joined the Portuguese side Sporting Clube de Portugal on a three-and-a-half-year contract after being released by Internazionale in the summer of that year.

 Brighton & Hove Albion

 2017–18

 On 31 August 2017, Schelotto completed a transfer to Premier League club Brighton & Hove Albion, signing a three-year contract at the south coast club.
 Schelotto made his Albion debut on 1 October 2017 coming on as a substitute in the 2–0 away defeat to Arsenal in the league.
-In his next game for the Sussex club he came on again as a substitute this time away to West Ham where Brighton won 3–0.
-Schelotto made his home debut for The Seagulls on 20 November coming on as a sub in a 2–2 draw against Stoke City.
-Schelotto made his first start for Brighton in an away match in the league against Spurs where they lost 2–0 on 13 December.
+In his next game for the Sussex club he came on again as a substitute, this time away to West Ham United where Brighton won 3–0.
+Schelotto made his home debut on 20 November coming on as a sub in a 2–2 draw against Stoke City.
+Schelotto made his first start for Brighton in an away match in the league against Tottenham Hotspur where they lost 2–0 on 13 December.

 2018–19: Loan to Chievo

 After not making any appearances for Brighton in the first half of the 2018–19 season, Schelotto signed on loan to Chievo Verona – for the second time in his career – for the rest of the season on 28 January 2019.
-His first appearance of this loan spell came as a 72nd minute substitute on 8 February in a 3–0 home loss against Roma.
-He made 4 appearances for the Veronese side where they were relegated from Serie A for the first time in 12 years.
+His first appearance of this loan spell came as a 72nd-minute substitute on 8 February in a 3–0 home loss against Roma.
+He made four appearances for the Veronese side where they were relegated from Serie A for the first time in 12 years.

 2019–20: Back to Brighton

-On 26 October 2019, after almost 18 months without making an appearance for The Seagulls Schelotto came on as a substitute in a home tie against Everton in which Brighton won 3–2.
+On 26 October 2019, after almost 18 months without making an appearance for Brighton, Schelotto came on as a substitute in a home tie against Everton in which Brighton won 3–2.
 He came on again as a sub a week later in Brighton's next match at home to Norwich in a 2–0 victory.
-After making 9 appearances in all competitions at the end of the 2019–20 season Schelotto was released by Brighton, making a total of 32 appearances across his spell at the Sussex club.
+After making nine appearances in all competitions at the end of the 2019–20 season Schelotto was released by Brighton, having made a total of 32 appearances across his spell at the Sussex club.

 Racing Club

-On 4 February 2021, Schelotto made a return to Argentina and joined Racing Club on a two-and-a-half-year deal.
+On 4 February 2021, Schelotto returned to Argentina and joined Racing Club on a two-and-a-half-year deal.

 Aldosivi

-On 2 August 2022, Schelotto joined Club Atlético Aldosivi on a free transfer from Racing Club on a one-and-a-half-year deal that runs until December 2023.
-His contract with Racing Club was initially due to expire only in December 2023, however, a mutual agreement was reached between all 3 parties - Racing Club, Aldosivi, and Schelotto, for the termination of his contract with Racing Club to allow him to join Aldosivi more than a year before the expiration of his contract.
+On 2 August 2022, Schelotto joined Aldosivi on a free transfer from Racing Club on a one-and-a-half-year deal that runs until December 2023.
+His contract with Racing Club was initially due to expire only in December 2023; however, a mutual agreement was reached between all three parties - Racing Club, Aldosivi, and Schelotto, for the termination of his contract with Racing Club to allow him to join Aldosivi more than a year before the expiration of his contract.

+Deportivo Morón

+On 17 February 2023, Schelotto joined Deportivo Morón on a one-year deal after terminating his contract with Aldosivi.